nakzyhyh/nakzyhyh/README.md

       </ul>
     </td>
     <td width="50%">
       <p><i>"Your time is limited, so don't waste it living someone else's life.
-Don't be trapped by dogma – which is living with the results of other people's thinking. -- Steve Jobs
+Don't be trapped by dogma – which is living with the results of other people's thinking. -- Steve Jobs</i></p>

-"</i></p>
     </td>
   </tr>
 </table>